francotechadmin/amplify-to-do-app/README.md

 ## Getting Started

-To get started with To-Do Pro, follow these instructions to set up the project locally.
+To get started with To-Do List, follow these instructions to set up the project locally.

 ### Prerequisites